What are DAOs in the Web3 world? How are they built and operated?14 Jan 2022

 It is important to understand, that DAO in its inherency is a smart-contract code that runs on a public blockchain like Ethereum network, Solana, NEAR blockchain, Chainlink, etc. So it becomes decentralized since DAOs smart contracts are deployed on a public blockchain.
 Simple.

-Every DAO in its smart contract allows members to participate in a built-in model of organization for the collective management of funds, assets, making decisions, voting for decisions and changes, and so on.
+Every DAO in its smart contract allows members to participate in a built-in model of organization for the collective management of funds, and assets, making decisions, voting for decisions and changes, and so on.

 Everything for easy, transparent, and permissionless communication between DAOs members.